-Another of the many mind-boggling snippets about the IOM report is the fact that it is not due, under the task order, until March 22.
+The IOM report it is not due, under the task order, until March 22, 2015.
 In other words, it will be released almost six weeks early.
 Ask yourself when anything government-related has ever been completed early.
-The IOM contract itself had no time to spare to fall within 2013 fiscal year; otherwise, HHS would have had to bid farewell to almost one million dollars (something I will address in a future post).
-HHS’s farcical IOM project has not gone according to plan thanks to enormous opposition by experts, patients and advocates.
+The IOM contract itself had no time to spare to fall within 2013 fiscal year; otherwise, HHS would have had to bid farewell to almost one million dollars.
+HHS’s farcical IOM project has not gone according to plan thanks to overwhelming opposition by experts, patients and advocates.
 So, it only makes sense that HHS is pushing out the IOM report as soon as possible in a desperate attempt to put a lid on future opposition.

 IOM Studied an Oxymoron

 But at the end of the day, nothing should come as a surprise here.
 The fact that the IOM had no qualms taking on “studying” an oxymoron, i.e., the combination of two not only completely different, but also mutually exclusive medical entities—one a disease, ME, and one a hodgepodge of symptoms, CFS—makes it hard for the organization whose reputation has been taking numerous beatings recently to escape well-justified questions about its scientific rigor.
 But I guess those IOM overhead costs have to be paid somehow, so something had to give and in this case, it was independence and science.